1000+

 In a nutshell, we can say that bookkeeping is a subset of accounting and accounting is the language of any business and they both work simultaneously.

-What is the Job Responsibility of an Accountant and Bookkeeper?
+What is the job responsibility of an accountant and bookkeeper?

-Bookkeepers are mainly hired to manage the process of identifying, recording and classifying the financial transactions in the business organization.
+Bookkeepers are mainly hired to manage the process of identifying, recording, and classifying the financial transactions in the business organization.
 It is the base for performing accounting procedures.
-Accountants are responsible for summarizing, interpreting and communicating the latest financial position of the company on the basis of transactions recorded in the bookkeeping process that helps the Board of Directors to take any financial decision that is beneficial for their firm.
+Accountants are responsible for summarizing, interpreting, and communicating the latest financial position of the company on the basis of transactions recorded in the bookkeeping process that helps the Board of Directors to take any financial decision that is beneficial for their firm.

 In simple terms, accounting is the only way to analyze the financial position of the company, and it is only possible with the help of accountants.
-When it comes to making an informed decision for the firm or there is an amendment to the policy or a new policy is going to be introduced, every strategy is planned on the basis of financial reports.
+When it comes to making an informed decision for the firm or if there is an amendment to the policy or a new policy is going to be introduced, every strategy is planned on the basis of financial reports.

 Final Word

-Recommended Post: How Outsource Accounting Services Prevent Frauds in Auditing?
+Read AlsoHow Outsource Accounting Services Prevent Frauds in Auditing?